How to Use Brown Butter in Baking

 Step 1: Cut the butter into pieces

 You do not want to rush this process because you can easily go from melted butter to burnt butter if you aren’t careful.
-I suggest putting your saucepan over medium heat and sticking close by.
+I suggest putting your saucepan over medium-low heat and sticking close by.
 Stir the butter frequently and keep a close eye on it.

 Step 3: Continue cooking and stirring until butter browns.